-He is first seen on a census on the 1891 census, where the family were living at Llindir Street, Henllan, Thomas, 30 a Stonemason Journeyman, born Trefnant was the head of the household, his wife Jane, 29 and the rest of the family had been born in Henllan.
-Their sons were Robert John, 4, and Jesse, 3, their sister Mary was 1 year old.
+He was first recorded on a census in 1891, where the family was living at Llindir Street, Henllan, Thomas, 30 a Stonemason Journeyman, had been born in Trefnant was the head of the household,.
+His wife Jane, 29 and the rest of the family had been born in Henllan.
+Their sons were Robert John, 4, and Jesse, 3.
+Their sister Mary was 1 year old.

-For some reason, Robert John is not with the family on the 1901 census, but there is a sighting of a Robert Hughes age 14 a “Yard man on Farm,” but born in Llanwrst.
-His family were living at 2, Denbigh Street, Henllan.
-Thomas was now 40 and still a Stonemason, his wife Jane was 39.
-Their children, now increased, were Jesse*, 13, Mary, 11, Hugh, 9, Edward, 7, Thomas Wallace, 4 and William, 1 made up the family.
-Jane’s mother Mary, a widow, 70 was with them, she had been born in Cefnmauadog, Denbs.
+For some reason, Robert John was not with the family on the 1901 census.
+His family was living at 2, Denbigh Street, Henllan.
+Thomas was then 40 and still a Stonemason.
+His wife Jane was 39.
+Their family had increased in size The listed children were were Jesse, 13, Mary, 11, Hugh, 9, Edward, 7, Thomas Wallace, 4 and William, 1.
+Jane’s mother Mary, a widow aged 70 was with them. she had been born in Cefnmauadog, Denbighshire. .

-Again, on the 1911 census Robert John was missing from his family home and they had moved again, this time to Bryn-y-ffynon, Henllan, Trefnant, S.Q and they were all bilingual.
-Thomas, 50, was still a Stonemason, but on the Parish Registers on the baptism of his children he is also a Parish Clerk.
+Again, on the 1911 census Robert John was missing from his family home and they had moved again, this time to Bryn-y-Ffynon, Henllan, Trefnant.
+They were all bilingual.
+Thomas, 50, was still a Stonemason, but on the Parish Registers on the baptism of his children he was also listed as a Parish Clerk.
 (I have the Baptisms of all the children if you want to contact the website.)
-He tells us that he and Jane, 49, had been married 24 years and 9 children had been born, all still living.
-As on previous censuses, the family had grown, William 12, Margaret, 9 and Selina, 7 were at school.
-There was a boarder, William Owen Jones, 26 and a Groom, born in Denbighshire.
+He tells us that he and Jane, 49, had been married 24 years and 9 children had been born and all were still living.
+The family had grown again.
+Those children listed in the household were William 12, Margaret 9 and Selina 7 were all three at school.
+There was a boarder, Groom, William Owen Jones was 26.

-On the 1911 census he was living as a Boarder with Mary Dodd, 67, a widow, born in Ireland, at 6, Waterloo Street, Connah’s Quay, he was now a Police Constable and age 24, but single.
-I cannot find any evidence of when and where his training took place, but he was stationed at Shotton, as PC 32 by the time he enlisted at Shotton.
+On the 1911 census Robert John was living as a Boarder with Mary Dodd, 67, a widow, born in Ireland, at 6, Waterloo Street, Connah’s Quay.
+He was now a Police Constable aged 24 and single.
+I cannot find any evidence of when and where his training took place, but he was stationed at Shotton, as PC 32.
 The census form was filled in and signed by Robert.

 Robert J Hughes in the British Army WWI Medal Rolls Index Cards, 1914-1920 tells us that his first Theatre of War was France and he entered that on the 17th August 1915.